-One of the necessary compromises of living in a residential community is that parties in resident's rooms cannot be held whenever someone feels like it.
+One of the necessary compromises of living in a residential community is that parties in resident students' rooms or elsewhere in the College cannot be held whenever someone feels like it.
 The official College definition of a party is a gathering of six or more people in a room, flat, or other space, making noise that is or may be disruptive to others.
-We ask that you move off-site on such occasions.

-Students are, however, expected to exercise discretion with regards to the nature of a social gathering.
+Students are expected to exercise discretion with regards to the nature of a social gathering.
 A Floor Meeting is, for example, not considered to be a party if floor business is the subject of discussion and the group is not making noise that is disruptive to others.
 Likewise, a meeting of the Book Club would not necessarily be a party if no noise were being made that might be disruptive to others.

-Parties will only be approved following permission from the Dean (or, in his absence, an Assistant Dean) which must be granted at least 24 hours in advance.
-The host is responsible for the behaviour of guests and is responsible for ensuring that noise and behaviour of the attendees does not disturb others, that College property is not damaged, and for ensuring a thorough clean-up afterwards.
+Parties will only be approved following permission from the Dean (or, in his absence, the Director of Wellbeing or an Assistant Dean) which must be granted at least 24 hours in advance.
+The host is responsible for the behaviour of guests and is responsible for ensuring that noise and behaviour of the attendees does not disturb others, that College or other property is not damaged, and for ensuring a thorough clean-up afterwards.

-In the case of impromptu parties (those arranged with less than 24-hours' notice) the Dean (or, in his absence, an Assistant Dean) must be immediately informed to request permission.
+In the case of impromptu parties (those arranged with less than 24-hours' notice) the Dean (or, in his absence, an Assistant Dean) must be immediately asked for permission.
 Impromptu parties should not be a regular occurrence.
-Failure to inform the Dean or an Assistant Dean of an impromptu party is unacceptable and is liable to result in the event being dispersed and action taken in accordance with the Behaviour Management Policy.
+Failure to seek the approval of the Dean or an Assistant Dean for an impromptu party is unacceptable, and is liable to result in the event being dispersed and action taken in accordance with the Behaviour Management Policy.

-Please note that during Jacaranda Weeks and the "swot vac" and exam periods any social gathering must be conducted off-site.
+Please note that during Jacaranda Weeks, SWOTVAC and exam periods any social gathering must be conducted off-site.
 Failure to observe this will result in consequences in accordance with the Behaviour Management Policy.
-Disruptions during "swot vac" are considered a serious breach of the Code.
+Disruptions during these periods are considered a serious breach of the Code.